 Step Five – Make your Motivation.

 Motivation is not a starter, it’s an accelerator.
 In other words, if you wait around for motivation to get started, or to start back up, you’re screwed.
 Motivation comes after you start.
 As Ralph Waldo Emerson said “Do the thing, and you’ll get the energy to do the thing.”
 This can be one of the most painful parts, just getting started.
 Allow the discomfort, and just push through.
-Remember, even though it might feel like something bigger, all that is in your way is a thought.
+Remember, even though it might feel like something bigger, all that is in your way is a thought and the chemicals of emotion.
 Competency creates confidence, so just keep chipping away, knowing competence will come with repetition.

 Just get it started, and motivation will kick in. (photo credit)